eligelber/Critical_Endpoint_Alert_via_CUCM/README.md

 The application programming interfaces of  *CUCM* - *ServiceNow* - *Webex Teams* were utilized to create this automated process.

-### Cisco and non-Cisco Products Technologies/ Services
+### Cisco and non-Cisco Products Technologies / Services

 Our solution leverages the following Cisco and non-Cisco technologies: